kk289/Java-Slide-Scroller-Test-using-Selenium/README.md

-<h2> How to move Slider on Website Using Selenium WebDriver and Testify using Assertion</h2>
+<h2> How to Scroll Slider on Website Using Selenium WebDriver and Testify using Assertion</h2>

 There are many features on webpages where slider is one of them.
 Slider is more user friendly options than manaully typing while filtering.
 We can use selenium webdriver to move the slider on website like one we can see down below.
 Here, we are testing whether the Price slide move to all the way to left ($53).
 We can check the Range if it is "$53 - $53" or not after moving the slide to highest price, $53.
-We are using [XPath](https://en.wikipedia.org/wiki/XPath#:~:text=XPath%20(XML%20Path%20Language)%20is,Wide%20Web%20Consortium%20(W3C).) to get the slider on webpage.
+We are using [XPath](https://en.wikipedia.org/wiki/XPath#:~:text=XPath%20(XML%20Path%20Language)%20is,Wide%20Web%20Consortium%20(W3C).) to get the price range from website.

 <p align="center">
 	<img width="700px" src="Image/webpage.png" align="center"/>